OpenNTI/nti.testing/README.rst

   Traceback (most recent call last):
   ...
   AssertionError:...
-  Expected: (object verifiably providing IBoolThings and object validly providing <InterfaceClass ....IBoolThings>)
+  Expected: (object verifiably providing <InterfaceClass ...IBoolThings> and object validly providing <InterfaceClass ....IBoolThings>)
-       but: object verifiably providing IBoolThings <class 'BoolThing'> failed to provide attribute "got_that_thing_i_sent_you" from IBoolThings
+       but: object verifiably providing <InterfaceClass ....IBoolThings> Using class <class 'BoolThing'> the object <object BoolThing> has failed to implement interface <InterfaceClass ....IBoolThings>: The ....IBoolThings.got_that_thing_i_sent_you attribute was not provided.
   <BLANKLINE>

 For finer grained control, we can compare data against schema fields::